 It’s important to understand the 4 types of bipolar disorder and how they can impact substance use.

-While the public’s perception of recovery is commonly watered down to a simple solution of detox, 12-steps, and willpower, proper addiction treatment is actually far more complicated.
+While the public’s perception of recovery is commonly watered down to a simple solution of detox, 12-steps, and willpower, proper mental health and addiction treatment is actually far more complicated.

-While a commitment to abstinence and accountability works for some, this is not a practical prescription for many people struggling with substance use disorders.
+While a commitment to abstinence and accountability works for some, this is not a practical option for many people struggling with substance use disorders.

-It’s important to understand there is no one-size-fits-all solution for addiction, and it is vital that all cases are treated independently and tailored to the needs of each client.
-Because no two addictions look alike, no two treatments should look alike.
+It’s necessary to realize there is no one-size-fits-all solution for addiction, and it is vital that all cases are treated independently and tailored to the needs of each client.
+Because no two addictions look alike, no two treatments should look alike either.

 While the direct cause of addiction is unknown, it is not uncommon for those battling substance use disorders to have a history of mental illness or other existing mental health conditions.

-Common co-occurring disorders include PTSD, depression, eating disorders, anxiety, and bipolar.
+Common co-occurring disorders of mental health and addiction include PTSD, depression, eating disorders, anxiety, and the various types of bipolar disorder.

 The Prevalence of Bipolar Disorder